-This article explores how exactly low ferritin levels may affect your hair health and how to prevent that.
+This article explains how low ferritin levels may affect your hair health, the cause of low ferritin levels, and how to prevent that.
+Scroll down.

 What Is Ferritin?

 Ferritin is a protein that stores iron and releases it only when the body requires iron.
 Ferritin is stored in the body cells and hair follicles.
 If your body does not have enough ferritin, you may experience iron deficiency.